dart-lang/language/accepted/future-releases/nnbd/feature-specification.md

 this proposal) shall be treated as warnings.

-Strong null checking is enabled by running the compilation or execution environment with the appropriate flags.
+Strong null checking is enabled by running the compilation or execution environment with the appropriate flags as described above.
 When strong null checking is enabled, errors specified in this proposal shall be treated as errors.

 ### Legacy libraries